cloudmesh-book/book-latex-2018/cloud-clusters/preface.md

 [@las14cloudmeshmultiple]

-> Refernces are indicated with a number and are included in the refernce chapter.
+> Refernces are indicated with a number and are included in the
+> refernce chapter [@las14cloudmeshmultiple]

+---

+:bulb: *Notes are indicated with a bulb and are wriiten in itallic and suroundd by bars*

+---

+:clapper:

+> Movies are indicated with a :clapper: